KhondokerTanvirHossain/Place_Suggestion_App/README.md

 ## Features
 * Suggestion is based on distance and user rating
 * List and description of every available places
-* Places are ctagorized
+* Places are categorized
 * Get the location and direction of places via google map

 ## Focus Points
 * Interactive attarctive and minimalistic user interface
-* Security issues and data encritpion
+* Security issues and data encryption
 * Efficient and fast data rendering
 * Efficient memory management